List of House of the Dragon characters: Harrold Westerling

-Harrold Westerling (portrayed by Graham McTavish) is a member of the Kingsguard under King Jaehaerys the Conciliator and King Viserys I Targaryen.
-He is assigned as the royal protector of Princess Rhaenyra Targaryen during her youth until he succeeds Ser Ryam Redwyne as the Lord Commander of the Kingsguard.
-Ten years later, following the funeral of Lady Laena Velaryon, he breaks up the fight between Prince Aemond Targaryen and Prince Lucerys Velaryon after the latter slashed Aemond's eye with a knife.
-Six years later, following the death of Viserys, he demands Ser Criston Cole resign from the Kingsguard immediately after he accidentally kills Lord Lyman Beesbury during a Small Council meeting.
-After Criston refuses to stand down and Otto demands that Harrold go to Dragonstone and assassinate Rhaenyra, he instead resigns his position in the Kingsguard in protest after discovering that the majority of the Small Council had conspired to crown Prince Aegon Targaryen as king instead of the chosen heir Rhaenyra.
+Harrold Westerling (portrayed by Graham McTavish) is a member of the Kingsguard under King Jaehaerys the Conciliator and King Viserys I. He is assigned as the royal protector of Princess Rhaenyra during her youth until he succeeds Ser Ryam Redwyne as the Lord Commander of the Kingsguard.
+Ten years later, following the funeral of Lady Laena Velaryon, he breaks up the fight between Prince Aemond and Prince Lucerys after the latter slashed Aemond's eye with a knife.
+Six years later, he witnesses the Small Council conspiring to crown Prince Aegon as king and resigns from the Kingsguard after refusing Otto Hightower's demand to go to Dragonstone and assassinate Rhaenyra.

 Larys Strong

 Larys Strong (portrayed by Matthew Needham), also known as the "Clubfoot" due to a birth defect, is the younger son of Lord Lyonel Strong who succeeds him as Lord of Harrenhal and head of House Strong of the Riverlands.
 He is appointed as the Lord Confessor of the Red Keep and later serves as the Master of Whisperers on the Small Council of King Aegon II Targaryen.
 He becomes a close confidant of Queen Alicent Hightower after he informs her that Princess Rhaenyra Targaryen had been discreetly given moon tea after her exploits with Prince Daemon Targaryen.
 Ten years later, he orchestrates the deaths of both his father and his older brother Ser Harwin Strong by sending his agents to trap them in a fire at his family seat of Harrenhal, allowing him to succeed his father as the Lord of Harrenhal and have Ser Otto Hightower regain his former position as Hand of the King.
 Six years later, following the death of King Viserys I Targaryen, Larys apprehends Lord Allun Caswell during his attempt to flee King's Landing and has him executed.
 He also works to dismantle Mysaria's spy network in King's Landing under Alicent's orders by rounding up and imprisoning all the household staff in the Red Keep, suspecting there to be traitors and spies among them.